Injection is not always about SQL

 Letting customers change your messaging

-This morning, fellow MVP Simon Sabin (@simon_sabin) pointed out that Toyota Ireland had a similar flaw in a site used for their recent recall issues.
-Basically you could change their message to you .
-Now arguably this doesn't really harm anyone (because you are only able to change your own messaging), except it was fun to get a screen shot of something like this before they fixed the exploit (remarkably quickly, I might add):
+This morning, Simon Sabin (@simon_sabin) pointed out that Toyota Ireland had a similar flaw in a site used for their recent recall issues.
+Basically you could change their message to whatever you wanted to.
+Now arguably this doesn't really harm anyone (because you are only able to change messaging within your own session), except it was fun to get a screen shot of something like this before they fixed the exploit (remarkably quickly, I might add):